grnet/baas/README.md

     3. cd .. to build :  nwbuild -p win64 -v 0.12.0 baas/
     4. copy contents of build\baas\win64 folder into build directory

+### Build instructions for Windows

+I. Building duplicity
+   1. You will need python, pip and gnupg.
+   2. Make sure you have librsync-dev installed.
+   3. pip install wheel.
+   4. Download and unpack the latest duplicity source code from https://launchpad.net/duplicity/0.6-series
+   5. Run make_duplicity.sh <path_to_duplicity_src>.
+This will build duplicity and collect its dependencies under build/duplicity.
+In order to run the executable build/duplicity/duplicity, you need to set PYTHONPATH=build/duplicity/lib.

 ## Copyright and license